 I’ll start by stating the obvious: power manifests in myriad forms.
 In this piece I’ll be focusing on the normalizing power of discourse.
 Normalizing discourse refers to the way language – talk, text, and body – reinforces the status quo and crystalizes social structures, including our own place within those structures.
 I will draw on my own research about religion online to make the case that the internet fosters normalizing discourse, while at the same time, leaving room for subversion.

 I suggest conceptualizing digital media as a Foucauldian Discourse, or, for a lack of a better analog: the street, the marketplace.
 What I mean by Foucauldian discourse is the systematic ways in which communication shapes our social norms.
 This happens online because, while we use digital media individually, we are taking part in a social space.
 Online media includes the multiplicity of opinions experienced through an individual’s lenses.
-We use digital media in personalized ways: to create a ‘personal’ profile, to do your own banking, travel, shopping, etc. But the experience in not fully individualized: the ‘street’ or ‘tribe’ is always at the background of online activities.
+We use digital media in personalized ways: to create a ‘personal’ profile, to do your own banking, travel, shopping, etc. There are shopify business websites, a direct product of ecommerce, which again is by extension is born out of digital media.
+But the experience in not fully individualized: the ‘street’ or ‘tribe’ is always at the background of online activities.
 Friends and family (‘the tribe’) react to personal profiles in social media; reviewers and commenters (‘the street’) “shout” their opinions about the latest gadget you just purchased, or the news you are reading; and always, the watchful eye of a big company – Google, Microsoft, Apple – is present.
 Therefore, online communication is never done in a vacuum.
 Even if I am watching cat videos by myself at 3 AM, I am surrounded by society.
 Online, the individual user is communicating with ‘the masses.’
 They are out in the street, or at the marketplace, or at school, or at church, even if they are physically alone in bed.
 Online, you converse with “everyone.”
 And these online ‘conversations,’ I argue, are the essence of conceptualizing online media as Foucauldian discourse.

 Understanding digital media as discourse means theorizing digital communication as a set of systematic statements and online practices that create, construct, and negotiate social norms: as spaces of power and resistance.
 And, while the internet allows for multiple voices and counter-spheres, there are policing and regulating processes that make online media a normalizing force.
 I’d like to share two example from my own work on religion online that reflect how digital media can be conceptualized as a site for power and resistance.